01HakanGunes/Zombie-Survival/PRD.md

 ### Frontend

-- React for UI components and game UI
+- Nextjs for ui and game ui as the main frontend framework
 - TypeScript for type-safe code
 - HTML5 Canvas for game rendering
 - WebSocket client for real-time communication with server